RheaMimiCarillo/data-structures-and-algorithms/javascript/401-code-challenges/hashtable/README.md

 Each bucket in our table will be a linked-list with node objects.
 Each node's data value will hold the key and value for the data we're storing.

+In our JavaScript implementation, our HashTable will be an Array of LinkedLists.

 ## API

 Implementation of a Hashtable Class with the following methods: